 Top

-Experience Ananda Community
+Ananda Community

 An intentional spiritual community in Mountain View

-• A solar-heated swimming pool
+• Solar-heated swimming pool in summer

-• A large organic garden and opportunities to plant and harvest throughout the year
+• A large organic garden and orchard

 “I’ve lived here for many years while working outside Ananda in a corporate setting.
 I can easily see what my life would have looked liked if I‘d never moved here.
 It would have been very easy to slip, bit by bit, away from my spiritual ideals.
 I have a deep sense of appreciation for the atmosphere of support, and for the deep friendships we share.”